 Toyota's second-generation Hill Start Assist Control (HAC) automatically prevents the vehicle from rolling backward for two to three seconds when starting from a stop on an uphill slope.
 Downhill Assist Control (DAC), when activated by the driver, keeps the vehicle's speed to a crawl on steep descents.
 Both are standard on all V6 models and four-cylinder RAV4s with the optional third-row seat.

-The third-generation RAV4 is more substantial and less "cute" than before, with contemporary but conventional good looks.
+The third-generation RAV4 is more substantial and less "cute" than the original, with contemporary but conventional good looks.
 Only the triangular rear C-pillar and vertically-wrapped taillamps are somewhat unusual, reminding us (in profile) of the very unconventional Nissan Murano.
 The trapezoidal grille opening, sitting atop an integrated body-color bumper with two large cooling slots, displays a hefty Toyota logo on twin horizontal bars.
-The spare tire, mounted to the right of center on the rear doorwhich, unfortunately and inconveniently, swings open from the driver's side (curb side in Japan)has a color-keyed cover with a full hard shell on Limited models.
+The spare tire, mounted to the right of center on the rear door -- which, unfortunately and inconveniently, swings open from the driver's side (curb side in Japan) -- has a color-keyed cover with a full hard shell on Limited models.

-All three trim levels have an automatic transmission, front side-impact airbags, side-curtain airbags, air conditioning, remote keyless entry, power windows and door locks, rear privacy glass, power mirrors, tilt/telescoping steering wheel, three 12-volt outlets, 10 cupholders, AM/FM/CD six-speaker audio with MP3/WMA and a mini-plug jack, 16-inch steel wheels and cruise control.
-The Limited adds 17-inch tires on six-spoke alloy wheels, fog lights, heated outside mirrors, six-disc CD changer, dual-zone automatic climate control, leather-wrapped shift knob and steering wheel with audio controls, eight-way (plus lumbar) power driver's seat, cargo area net and tonneau cover, engine immobilizer system and a chrome grille.
-The new Sport trim gets much of this plus 18-inch performance tires and wheels, sport suspension, smoked headlamp trim and fender flares.
+All three trim levels have an automatic transmission, front side-impact airbags, side-curtain airbags, air conditioning, remote keyless entry, power windows and door locks, rear privacy glass, power mirrors, tilt/telescoping steering wheel, three 12-volt outlets, 10 cupholders, cruise control and AM/FM/CD six-speaker audio with MP3/WMA and a mini-plug jack.
+The Limited adds 17-inch tires on six-spoke alloy wheels (in place of the 16-inch steel wheels of the base model), fog lights, heated outside mirrors, six-disc CD changer, dual-zone automatic climate control, leather-wrapped shift knob and steering wheel with audio controls, eight-way (plus lumbar) power driver's seat, cargo area net and tonneau cover, engine immobilizer system and a chrome grille.
+The Sport trim gets much of this plus 18-inch performance tires and wheels, sport suspension, blackout headlamp trim and fender flares.

 Options for the base model include the six-disc CD changer, daytime running lights, black painted roof rails and cross bars, 17-inch wheels and tires, third-row seat, cargo area net and tonneau cover and (with the V6 only) a tow package that increases towing capacity to 3,500 pounds.
 Available options on the Sport include a power moonroof with sunshade and a JBL six-disc CD changer with nine speakers and steering wheel audio controls.
-The Limited offers optional leather-trimmed seats, heated front seats, rear-seat audio and a DVD entertainment system.
+The Limited offers optional leather-trimmed seats, heated front seats and a rear-seat DVD entertainment system with rear-seat audio.

-Toyota provides a choice of an upgraded (by five horsepower) 166-horsepower version of its 2.4-liter Variable Valve Timing with intelligence (VVT-i) four-cylinder engine, or an all-new VVT-i V6.
+Toyota provides a choice of a 166-horsepower version of its 2.4-liter Variable Valve Timing with intelligence (VVT-i) four-cylinder engine, or a potent VVT-i V6.
 The former is one of the more powerful fours in this segment, while the latter, pumping out a claimed best-in-class 269 horsepower, is good for zero to 60 miles per hour bursts in slightly under seven seconds.
-The four-cylinder engine drives through a four-speed automatic transmission, and the V6 is fitted with a five-speed automatic.
+The four-cylinder engine drives through a four-speed automatic transmission and the V6 is fitted with a five-speed automatic.

 2.4-liter in-line 4